Caselles/Deep_Q-Network/README.md

 In this directory you can find a Jupyter Notebook with the implementation of DQN.
 The class Experience Replay allows you train the DQN agent on any OpenAI Gym environment.

 An example, CartPole-v0, is provided.
-The neural network is build with Keras on top of Theano.
+The neural network is build with Keras on top of Theano (also works with TensorFlow).

 ------------------------------------------